 So yeah.

-If a course sucks, I’m calling it out – then dragging it to the curb in a trash bag next to a banana peel, an empty antidepressant bottle, and that nice letter your dad sent you from prison.
+If a course sucks, I’m calling it out and dragging it to the curb in a trash bag next to a banana peel, an empty antidepressant bottle, and that nice letter your dad sent you from prison.

 But if it’s good?
-I’ll hand out flowers.
+I have no problem handing out flowers.
 I’m not a monster, you guys.

 Wanna see how the sausage gets made?